Eden Rock, St Barths: Artist-in-residence

 The resort is one of the few in the world to have an artist-in-residence.
 The resort's owner is also its artist-in-residence: Jane Spencer Matthews, who studied art in both South Africa and at London University's Slade School of Art.
 Jane established The Eden Rock Gallery in the 1990s.
 Following their purchase of the resort, Jane and her husband, co-owner David Matthews, extended the complex extensively, and also renovated the hotel's original 1950s décor.

 History

-The resort was established in the 1950s by St Barth's politician Rémy de Haenen (d.2008) who sold it to the Matthews family in 1995.
+The resort was established in the 1950s by St Barth's politician Rémy de Haenen (d.2008).
+It was among the island's first luxury hotels and played a key role in establishing St. Barths as an international luxury travel destination.
+Rémy de Haenen then sold it to the Matthews family in 1995.
 It was reportedly frequented by Greta Garbo and Howard Hughes; Garbo once checked in for three days under the alias of Suzy Schmidt, but loved it so much that she stayed for three weeks.

+In 2014, owners David and Jane Matthews partnered with Oetker Hotels for the management of Eden Rock.

 The hotel was seriously damaged by Hurricane Irma in 2017.
+Following a two-year reconstruction, Eden Riock, St Barths reopened in 2019 with redesigned facilities including the Sand Bar, the Rémy Bar, and the Eden Spa.

+In 2020, two new signature suites, Pippa and Jane, together with the Vogue guestroom, were added to the property.

+Architecture

+Rather than adhering to a formal architectural movement (such as Art Deco or Brutalist), Eden Rock is known for its Caribbean luxury architecture, blending the original 1950s character with contemporary design.
+Its defining feature is its dramatic setting on a natural rocky promontory extending into St. Jean Bay, making it one of the island's most recognisable landmarks.